MD4HASH/hosted-llm/README.md

 # Introduction

 This repository contains terraform and ansible code that deploys an instance of the open-source AI platform [Open Webui](https://openwebui.com) in AWS.
 It enables you to run any open-source LLM in your own AWS account, giving you full control over your data while leveraging scalable cloud resources.
-The deployment is simple and cost-efficient: spin up a model instance on demand and destroy it when not in use, all with a few clicks.
+The deployment model is simple and cost-efficient: spin up a model instance on demand and destroy it when not in use.

 The infrustracture contians: